Kongminyang/test-repo/README.md

 # High-Performer Daily

 A small website that provides daily AI-curated steps to help you become a greater version of yourself.
 Users can subscribe for $24.99 to access all content.
+The interface now features a dark blue theme and smooth animations for a more engaging experience.

 ## Running Locally